Transferring to NYFA

 To be considered for admission, transfer applicants must submit the following:

-- A completed New York Films Academy BFA Application Form (available in this brochure or online at www.nyfa.edu/applications)
+- A completed New York Film Academy BFA Application (available online at www.nyfa.edu/applications)

 - Official Academic Transcripts (minimum of high school equivalency), sealed and sent by the issuing institution directly to NYFA’s Admissions Office

 - SAT or ACT scores (DI code: 6513)

 - SAT/ACT are optional for international students

 - Narrative Statement (see below)